 "I tell you, to everyone who has, more will be given, but from the one who has not, even what he has will be taken away."
 Lk 19:27

 As we near the end of another liturgical year, the church offers us scriptural texts that help us reflect on the the year that is fast slipping away.
 How have we used the gifts we received?
-Have we spent them on behalf of the kingdom?
+Have we spent them to help build God's kingdom?
 Are we richer for having given them away?

-What are your biggest fears in living the Gospel completely?
+Which of your fears gets in the way of living the Gospel more simply?